-Those same guests in the evening meet on the main street to go for the evening stroll .
+Those same guests in the evening meet together on the main street to go for the evening stroll .
 There are two things, between one evening stroll and another, that you cannot miss: The Cous Cous* and the caldo freddo (hot-cold )**.
-Well, perhaps the spirit of San Vito is just this: forgetting the rest of the world.
+Well, perhaps the spirit of San Vito is just this: forget the rest of the world.
 In swimwear, T-shirt and flip flops (but also barefoot) day and night going from a delicious caldo freddo to a long bath in the blue sea and then back again to the evening stroll and to the cous cous in an endless happy hour.

 The CALDO FREDDO is not equally famous.
 It is the invention of one of the Cafe of the city centre that serves this succulent ice cream cup with liqueur, brioche, cream and melted chocolate.
 You can find it in almost all cafes in the town , it is up to you finding the one that has invented it.